-He was in his shirt sleeves pouring over ledgers.
-I hated talking to the man while he was working on the books.
+He was pouring over ledgers.
+I hated talking to the man, while he was working on the books.
 It always made him surly.
-Not that he was ever really in a good mood when I talked to him.
+Not that he was ever really in a good mood, when I talked to him.
 I got right to the point and to my astonishment, not only did he grant permission for the transaction, he praised me.

 His bulldog features actually softened into something that closely resembled a smile.
 He followed me back to my cubicle and introduced himself to Kenji.
 Mr. Canfield accepted the payment and I finished the paperwork.
 Kenji walked out with the bill of sale and I got my commission in cash.

 Being able to pay my bills felt nice.
-So why did I still feel so empty?
+So, why did I still feel so empty?
 I climbed into bed Friday evening and slept until Saturday afternoon.
-That’s when my phone rang.
+That’s when my cell phone rang.
 It was Plum with an invitation to lunch.
 She knew it was short notice but could I join her?
-Plum’s relief sounded genuine when I accepted the invitation.
+Plum’s relief sounded genuine, when I accepted the invitation.

 I had the pleasure of informing her that I was waiting for a friend.
 Naturally, the suspicious old bat didn’t believe me.
 Plum did not arrive at the appointed time and I felt myself beginning to panic.
 What if she had been toying with me?

-The thought of her hanging up the phone and laughing made me cringe.
+The thought of her ending the call and laughing made me cringe.
 In that instant, I became a miserable, friendless child once more.
 Maybe telling my neighbor that Plum was coming had been a mistake.
 She would never let me live it down.
 I looked over at her creased face and those greedy little eyes crawled all over my face.